USA: Border States Plant Regulations

 ME Agriculture CMR 01-001 Chapter 273: Criteria for Listing Invasive Terrestrial Plants.
 These changes make it illegal to sell, import, export, buy or intentionally propagate for sale the 63 plant species https://www.maine.gov/dacf/php/horticulture/invasiveplants.shtml ; (Pdf of criteria Ch.
 273); Criteria for Listing Invasive Terrestrial Plants https://www.maine.gov/sos/cec/rules/01/chaps01.htm )

-11 Aquatic plants are prohibited in the aquarium trade https://www.maine.gov/dep/water/invasives/invaquarium.html
+12 Aquatic plant taxa are prohibited in the aquarium trade https://www.maine.gov/dep/water/invasives/invaquarium.html

 ME Title 38: WATERS AND NAVIGATION Chapter 3: PROTECTION AND IMPROVEMENT OF WATERS Subchapter 1: ENVIRONMENTAL PROTECTION BOARD Article 2: POLLUTION CONTROL §419-C. Prevention of the spread of invasive aquatic plants 1.
 Prohibition.
 A person may not: A. Transport any aquatic plant or parts of any aquatic plant, including roots, rhizomes, stems, leaves or seeds, on the outside of a vehicle, boat, personal watercraft, boat trailer or other equipment on a public road; [PL 1999, c.
 722, §2 (NEW).]
 B. Possess, import, cultivate, transport or distribute any invasive aquatic plant or parts of any invasive aquatic plant, including roots, rhizomes, stems, leaves or seeds, in a manner that could cause the plant to get into any state waters;… https://legislature.maine.gov/statutes/38/title38sec419-C.html